oscar-system/oscar-website/install.md

 in your subsystem.
 This can be a probem as the default subsystem is Ubuntu and Ubuntu installs browsers via snap which is disabled for subsystems.
 To circumvent this problem, please see [how to install browsers via deb](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04).

+## Experimental Methods

+<span style="color:red;font-size:large;font-weight:bold">EXPERIMENTAL</span>
+> These installation methods are experimental.
+They may change in the future.
+Please report bugs at bugs@email.tld .

+### macOS (Intel)

+On Intel macs with macos 10.11 or newer, it is possible to install OSCAR using a disk image.
+As a pre requisite, you must already have XCode Tools installed on your mac.

+Simply type `xcode-select --install` in a terminal to begin the graphical installation of Xcode Tools.

+Then, download the OSCAR disk image from [here](https://seafile.rlp.net/f/8f544c90cdba4a239aee/?dl=1).
+Mount the DMG file, copy-paste the OSCAR app to your Applications folder, and simply open the OSCAR app from Launchpad.